ashitasai/portfolio/README.md

 ## Week 2
 ### Critique by redesign - Data visualization from Google Sheets

-**Note:** The dataset used to create the visualization in the original articles showed 2017 volunteer rates.
+**Note:** The dataset used to create the visualization in the original article showed 2017 volunteer rates.
 However, this data was no longer available.
 I used the 2018 volunteer rates and they followed the same trend as the previous year.

 ![Screenshot](c2.png)